OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A01.md

 - View product details and orders for a product
 - View order details

 The application is based on the Northwind Traders Database, which is a sample relational database that originally shipped with Microsoft Access.
 The Northwind Traders Database is now available as a [demonstration OData service](https://services.odata.org/), which is queried in this lab.
-This is a read-only data source; but some of the later exercises appear to update the data but the changes are only stored in the server memory and will only persist until the server is restarted.
+This is a read-only data source; some of the later exercises appear to update the data but the changes are only stored in the server memory and will only persist until the server is restarted.

 ### Exercise 1: Install prerequisites